 sudo apt install tree -y

-to run the tree comand.
+to run the tree command.

 For more information about tree command:

-Install it from your Raspberry PLC:
+Install it from your industrial Raspberry Pi PLC controller:

 sudo apt install nmap